MiguelCastillo/Brackets-Ternific/README.md

 [Tern](http://ternjs.net/) integration with brackets.<br>

 1. Integration with brackets' native hint manager system.
-2. Run Tern as a server or integrated instance, which runs in a web worker.
+2. By default this extension runs tern in a worker thread (a web worker).
+3. You can also run a Tern server yourself.
 Soon to come, ability to fire up a tern server from the UI.
-3. Per folder/project .tern-project.
+4. Per folder/project .tern-project.
 Ternific will traverse the directory structure looking for the first available  .tern-project file.
 If no .tern-project is found, then a default .tern-project is loaded.
-4. Live reload of .tern-project.
+5. Live reload of .tern-project.
 So, saving changes will automatically take effect without reloading Brackets.
 [Only for integrated tern and not for servers yet].
-5. Support for Meteor plugin!
+6. Support for Meteor plugin!
 Thanks to Slava for https://github.com/Slava/tern-meteor.

 FAQ